Skip to content

 The Purpose of the Advisory Panel is to:

-Support the Sarcoma Coalition membership/Steering Committee regarding technical questions or special requests to clarify current or future research endeavors that would be helpful to the Coalition membership/Steering Committee; in discussing possible collaborations for special projects collectively agreed upon.
+Support the Sarcoma Coalition membership/Steering Committee in a non-voting capacity regarding technical questions or special requests to clarify current or future research endeavors that would be helpful to the Coalition membership/Steering Committee; in discussing possible collaborations for special projects collectively agreed upon.

 Provide input to the Steering Committee and the Coalition membership; with technical advisory oversight to further new initiatives voted on by the membership.